 Webster’s Dictionary defines thrill as the experience of a sudden sharp feeling of excitement.

-We wait with eager longing – waiting in hope to be set free from the bondage of the world and the burdens weighing us down daily.
+We wait with eager longing – waiting in hope of being set free from the bondage of the world and the burdens weighing us down daily.
 It’s incredible, living on the other side of that night.
 Can you even imagine the exhilaration of the people when they heard the Messiah was born?
 Freedom was born.
 Hope was born.

-The villagers went to bed on a night which probably felt the same as every night before it.
+The villagers went to bed on a night that probably felt the same as every night before.
 But this particular night was transformed into a Holy night.
-It was a night which transformed the world and continually transforms us.
+It was a night that transformed the world and continually transforms us.

-Lean into it daily.
+Lean into it daily this Christmas season.
 We can always experience A THRILL OF HOPE.

 “And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.”
 2 Corinthians 3:18